MurrayIII/UnicodeMathML/README.md

 ## New features
 * The identity matrix and n×m matrix short cuts are implemented.
-* MathML tests are added to the console display of example.html.
+* MathML tests are added to example.html with results displayed in the console.
 * The Playground calls resolveCW() defined in unicodemathml.js to resolve control words instead of having a duplicate control-word list.
 Similarly to convert characters to math styles, the Playground uses the mathFonts[] defined in unicodemathml.js.
 Greek upper-case letters that look like ASCII letters are removed from the Greek letter gallery and Greek lower-case letter variants are added.
 * An autocomplete menu appears when a control word is entered partially.
 The user can use up/down arrows to select the desired control word and enter it by typing Enter, Tab, or a space.
 The most common choice is highlighted by default.
 * Control words and operator combinations typed into the Playground input text area are autocorrected there as well as in the output window.